ReadAlongs/Studio/docs/cli-user-guide.rst

 last word, the end of the audio is excluded from alignment. - If two anchors occur one after the other, the time span between them in the audio is excluded from alignment.
-Using anchors to define do-not-align audio segments is effectively the same as marking them as “do-not-align” in the ``config.json`` file, except that DNA segments declared using anchors have a known alignment with respect to the text, while the position of DNA segments declared in the config file are inferred by the
+Using anchors to define do-not-align audio segments is effectively the same as marking them as "do-not-align" in the ``config.json`` file, except that DNA segments declared using anchors have a known alignment with respect to the text, while the position of DNA segments declared in the config file are inferred by the